-Importing Sheep and Goats from Alderney and Sark
+Importing Sheep and Goats from the Channel Islands

-- Sheep and goats can be imported into Guernsey from Alderney and Sark under the General Import Licence subject to the following conditions:
+Sheep and goats can be imported into Guernsey from the Channel Islands under the General Import Licence subject to the following conditions:

-- In any other circumstances, sheep and goats cannot be imported into Guernsey without an import licence issued by the Agriculture, Countryside and Land Management Services.
+In any other circumstances, sheep, goats and their products cannot be imported into the Bailiwick without an import licence issued by the States Veterinary Officers.
 Follow this link for an application form.